danchan020/danchan020/README.md

 <h2 align="center"> Hi 👋, I'm Daniel Chan</h2>
-<h4 align="center"> I am a Software Engineer; Seeking to build meaningful software with a team that is not afraid to get creative and push the boundaries of innovation! </h3>
+<h4 align="center"> I am a Software Engineer;
+  <br> Seeking to build meaningful software with a team that is not afraid to get creative and push the boundaries of innovation! </h4>

 🌱 I’m currently practicing data structures and algorithms and getting familiar with new technologies